 - Technical assistance and support for grantees: National speakers, grantee meetings, and peer support and consultation.

 - Sharing what we’re learning: MeHAF uses reports, case studies, news items, blogs, and video clips to share information.
-Use the key word search “payment reform” to find relevant items on our site.

 - Evaluating our work through reports, white papers, and publications.